How Many Times Can You Take the UK Driving Test?

 The DVSA cooling period between attempts is 10 working days (effectively 14 calendar days).
 The rule is automatic; the booking system will not let you book a new practical test slot less than 10 working days after a fail.
 In practice, candidates rebooking immediately after a fail typically find the next available slot at their home centre is 10 to 16 weeks away; the 10-day cooling period is rarely the binding constraint.
 The exception is high-availability rural centres where the cooling period is the actual constraint and candidates can sometimes rebook within 3 to 4 weeks.
 The rule is designed to prevent reactive same-day rebooking that does not allow time for reflection; the practical effect is modest because wait times dominate.

-Roughly 1.5 percent of UK candidates reach attempt 8 or higher before passing.
+Roughly 4.4 percent of UK candidates reach attempt 6 or more in any given year (DRT121D 2024-25: 81,775 tests at attempt 6+, 1,839,817 total).
 The pattern is usually one of three things: persistent untreated clinical anxiety where the candidate is technically capable of passing but cannot perform under examiner pressure; a specific perceptual or processing difficulty that has not been formally assessed; or chronic instructor mismatch where the candidate has been with a below-grade-A ADI across multiple attempts and the teaching method does not match their learning style.
 For these candidates, the path forward is rarely "book another attempt at the same centre with the same instructor".
 The right interventions are GP visit (anxiety screen), formal driver-aptitude assessment (perceptual screen), and grade-A ADI switch with a fresh diagnostic.
-The combined intervention typically lifts pass probability from 35 percent to 55+ percent at the next attempt.
-The cost of intervention (£300 to £500) is recovered in 2 to 3 attempts saved.
+These interventions address the actual blocker rather than repeating the same attempt, which is why they tend to work better than simply rebooking.
+The cost (£300 to £500) is often recovered by avoiding repeated retests.

 How this connects with the wider attempt picture